How to notify us over the holiday period.

 First you must always eliminate the risk where you’re reasonably able to.
 Where you’re not reasonably able to, then you need to consider what you can do to minimise the risk.
 Here are some examples:

-• Use a chair with a reverse support (a chest rest instead of a back rest).
+- Use cushions or bolsters, or a chair with a reverse support (a chest rest instead of a back rest).
 This allows workers to still bend over and have some support.
-Ensure workers take regular breaks that involve walking around and/or stretching.

-• Make sure workers change posture regularly and alternate positions.
+- Ensure workers take regular breaks that involve walking around and/or stretching and that they change positions regularly.
 For example, if a worker needs to work at an awkward angle for one section of the tattoo but not for another, switch between the two sections.

 Always ask workers for input on identifying health and safety risks, and when choosing solutions.
 People are more likely to take responsibility and make good choices if they’ve been involved in the conversation.
 Workers are the eyes and ears of your business.
 They could suggest practical, cost-effective solutions.